Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 • Transparent sharing of trends with teams and families.

-This cultural evidence reassures NHS evaluators that digital safety is lived, not laminated.
+This cultural evidence reassures NHS evaluators that digital safety is lived, embedded, and continuously improving.

 🧭 Key Takeaways

-• ⚙️ Integrate digital readiness across all bid sections — workforce, governance, safeguarding, quality, and social value.
+• ⚙️ Integrate digital readiness across workforce, governance, safeguarding, and quality sections.

-• 📊 Prove improvement through real-world metrics and data-driven examples.
+• 📊 Prove improvement through real-world metrics and data-linked examples.

-• 📈 Use DSPT, eMAR, and dashboards to demonstrate assurance and value.
+• 📈 Use DSPT, eMAR, and dashboards to demonstrate measurable assurance.

-• 🚀 Treat digital competence as a competitive differentiator — it’s how you win health-led tenders in 2026.
+• 🚀 Treat digital competence as a competitive differentiator — it is central to winning health-led tenders in 2026.